We found 4 internists who accept United Healthcare Compass HMO near Tavernier, FL.

 Clinical interests: Preventive Care, Holistic Medicine

-Dr. Charles Neiditz sees patients in Tavernier, FL.
-His medical specialty is general internal medicine.
-His average patient rating is 4.0 stars out of 5.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Charles Neiditz is a Tavernier, FL physician who specializes in general internal medicine.
+Dr. Neiditz is rated highly by his patients.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Conditions / Treatments